xdmushui/partner-center-sdk/develop/get-a-customer-subscription-meter-usage-records.md

 ---
-title: Get meter usage records for a subscription of a customer
+title: Get usage data for subscription by meter
 description: How to get meter usage records of a customer for specific Azure service or resource during the current billing period. ms.assetid: 58FA3CBD-27CF-46C5-9EB2-188D83896F7D ms.date: 09/17/2019 ms.localizationpriority: medium
 ---

-# Get meter usage records for a subscription of a customer
+# Get usage data for subscription by meter

 Applies to: